 As a general rule the effect of interfund activity has been eliminated from the government-wide financial statements.
-Exceptions to this general rule are the contributions made to any component units from the District's governmental funds and transfers between governmental funds and business-type and fiduciary funds.
-Elimination of these contributions would distort the direct costs and program revenues reported for the various functions concerned.
+Exceptions to this general rule are transfers between governmental funds and business-type and fiduciary funds.

 C. Basis of Presentation - Fund Financial Statements